Priti Patel: Home Secretary: 2019–2022

-Patel was appointed home secretary by Johnson in July 2019.
+Patel was appointed Home Secretary by Johnson in July 2019.
 Shortly after her appointment, news transpired that, in May 2019, Patel began working for Viasat as a strategic adviser on a salary of £5,000 a month for five hours' work a month, without seeking prior approval from the Government's Advisory Committee on Business Appointments, leading to accusations that she had broken the ministerial code for a second time.
 At the 2019 UK general election, Patel was again re-elected with an increased vote share of 66.6% and an increased majority of 24,082 votes.

 Police and crime

 In January 2020, a report by the Youth Empowerment and Innovation Project said that Patel's approach to tackling youth radicalisation was "madness" and the Home Office had been "disengaged".
-After the October 2021 murder of Sir David Amess, Patel asked all police forces in the United Kingdom to review security arrangements for Members of Parliament.
+After the murder of Sir David Amess, Patel asked all police forces in the United Kingdom to review security arrangements for Members of Parliament.

 Immigration

 In February 2020, Patel launched a points-based immigration system, which took effect from 1 January 2021.
-The system aims to reduce the number of immigrants to the UK by requiring visa applicants to meet a set of criteria, such as a salary threshold, ability to speak English, academic qualifications and working in an understaffed industry.
+It replaced the EU freedom of movement and liberalised non-EU immigration by lowering the skill threshold from degree level to A-level equivalent, expanding eligible occupations, reducing the general salary threshold, removing the cap on skilled worker visas, reintroducing the post-study work visa and scrapping the resident labour market test.

 In Parliament on 13 July 2020, Patel said the system "will enable us to attract the brightest and best – a firmer and fairer system that will take back control of our borders, crack down on foreign criminals and unleash our country's true potential.
 We are building a brighter future for Britain and signalling to the world that we are open for business".

+The new system was associated with a substantial rise in non-EU immigration.
+Net migration reached 764,000 in 2022 and peaked at 944,000 in the year ending March 2023, with total immigration standing at 1,469,000 in the same period.

-On 1 October 2021, Patel banned the use of EU Identity Cards as a travel document for entering the UK, stating that almost half of all false documents detected at the UK border the year previous were ID cards.
+On 1 October 2021, Patel banned the use of EU Identity Cards as a travel document for entering the UK, stating that almost half of all false documents detected at the UK border the previous year were ID cards.
 In February 2022, Patel also scrapped the tier 1 investor visa for wealthy people outside of the EU who invest in the UK, in what was called the start of a "renewed crackdown on illicit finance and fraud".

-As home secretary, Patel has actively sought to sign a number of returns agreements with countries to make it easier to remove foreign nationals who have no right to be in the UK to their country of origin.
+As Home Secretary, Patel has actively sought to sign a number of returns agreements with countries to make it easier to remove foreign nationals who have no right to be in the UK to their country of origin.
 Such agreements were signed with Albania in July 2021 and Serbia in January 2022.